International applicants & their access to the HSWT

 Employment: Can I work during my studies?

 For compulsory internships that are a mandatory part of studying in Germany, the approval of the Foreigners' Registration Office is also not required.
-The 120 approval-free working days can be used additionally and independently of this.
+The 140 work days can be used additionally and independently of this.

-The Career Service International supports you in all questions regarding job search and career entry.
+The Career Service supports you in all questions regarding job search and career entry.

 -